-Research shows that students enrolled in high-quality afterschool programs attend school more often, do better in school – particularly in math – and stay on track to graduate.
-They also report increased confidence, a strong connection to their school and trusted relationships with program providers who offer support and advice.
+Research shows that students enrolled in high-quality afterschool programs attend school more often, perform better in academics and stay on track to graduate.
+They also report increased confidence, a strong connection to their school and trusted relationships with supportive adults.

 All Denver youth will achieve success now and in the future through active participation in diverse, quality afterschool programs.

 To develop a sustainable, citywide afterschool system to increase access to and participation in quality afterschool programs to keep Denver's youth safe, inspire them to learn and prepare them for the future.

 More than 15,000 youth are impacted by our work each year

 98 afterschool and summer sites work with our quality programs

 1,600 sites run by 400 organizations citywide are mapped via the Program Locator tool

 Denver stands out as a national model for multisector partnerships, proponents of quality in action, robust evaluation efforts of targeted programs and cutting-edge work in both practice and policy.